taylortn/Azure-Kubernetes-Bootcamp/00-Azure-Fundamentals-AZ900/README.md

       - I configure inbound NSG rules to allow SSH on port 22, then connect using the VM’s public IP.
 4. Connected to VM using SSH (port 22)
 5. Updated Linux system packages
-6. Installed and started NGINX web server
+6. Installed and started the NGINX web server
      - I deployed a Linux VM, configured SSH access, connected remotely, and installed a web server to validate external connectivity.
 ---